 Check the Consumer Confidence Report for your area and look up anything you are unsure of.
 If any contaminants are near to the allowed level, remember that those recommendations can change as more research comes forward, so treat it with caution.

 If your water comes from a well water source, you should get your water regularly tested.
 You can get advice on testing from your local environmental department.

 If you are concerned about the level of contaminants in your water, an economical way to achieve peace of mind is to buy a water filter.
-These have to meet minimum effectiveness standards, and often the manufacturer’s website will have details of the tests carried out.
-For instance the Berkey test results shown on their website indicate over 97% effective removal of every contaminant tested—for most it is over 99.9%.
+These have to meet minimum efficiency standards, and often the manufacturer’s website will have details of the tests carried out.
+For instance, the Berkey test results shown on their website indicate over 97% effective removal of every contaminant tested—for most it is over 99.9%.

 The Stuff of Life

 Clean water has been essential to humanity since the earliest days.
 Although modern technology is adding more chemicals to the mix all the time, we are fortunate to live in a time and place where clean water is available on tap at any moment of the day or night.
 Our vigilance and that of the authorities are needed to keep it so.

 Walter J Mcdaniel has worked in importing Home and Garden product business for over 7 years.
 He has a B.S. in business from Georgetown University in Washington, D.C.
 He has worked in Asia and Europe before he established his own company.